 Dinner was edible but unappealing.
 A pattern is setting in, of being offered a bowl of kimchi (spiced with chillies), a form of egg, fried fish, thin sliced meat in some form of crumbed batter, raw salad of some form, and rice and broth to finish.
 I ate the cabbage salad, and the bread, but not much else.

 A number of us went to the bar afterwards.
 The bartender had to phone somewhere to find out the price of our orders in the various currencies we carried.
 It is confusing that some places want dollars, others euros, and still others Chinese yuan.
 But I finally had a whisky.
-Well, Johnnie Black Label, which cost US$8.40.
+Well, Johnny Black Label, which cost US$8.40.
 Not bad, really.
 A number of us chatted over our drinks whilst others played pool or table tennis.

 A late start—we weren’t leaving until 8.30am.
 I did my usual coffee and dried fruit in my room.